scottw-smartsheet/tungsten-plugins/pkpublish/readme.md

 # Filtering Rules Specification

+A transaction filter is composed of one or more row filters.
+The `filter_match_rule` and `row_match_rule` attributes control what constitutes a sucessful match of the entire transaction (not just its constituent rows).

+The `filter_match_rule` can be set to `ALL`, `ANY`, or `NONE` to indicate how many of the row filters must be matched to consider the that the entire transaction has matched.

+The `row_match_rule` can be set to `ALL`, `ANY`, or `NONE` to indicate how many of the rows in the transaction must be matched to consider that the entire transaction has matched.

+If either of the `filter_match_rule` or `row_match_rule` are not satisfied, then the transaction is not matched.

+The default policy is that a transaction filter only matches if all of its row filters and all of its rows match.

-The filter rules allow the stream of `ReplDBMSEvents` to be partioned out in several useful ways.
-The filter rules specify the schema/database name, table name, and type of change (`INSERT`, `UPDATE`, or `DELETE`) that the filter should send to the message queue.
+Each row filter specifies the schema/database name, table name, and type of change (`INSERT`, `UPDATE`, or `DELETE`) that the filter should send to the message queue.

 The schema and table name values can also specify the `"*"` wild card, which will match any schema or table name.
 In addition, the change type can be specified as a list, `["INSERT", "UPDATE"]` or using the `"*"` wild card.

+If the transaction filter does not specify a publish action, then it will not publish a message for the whole transaction upon match.
+If any of its row filters have a publish action, these will be published if they match, regardless of whether or not the entire transaction matches.

+The `name` attribute of a transaction filter is required and optional for row filters.

+Both transaction and row filters can define a publish action with optional parameters of `message` and `routing_key`.
+If these parameters are not given, ones will be automatically created.
+For row filters, the automatically generated routing key is:
+   `<schema name>.<table name>.<change type>`
+For transaction filters, the name of the transaction filter is used as its routing key.

 TODO: These example filters need help.
 ```